-First, you need to determine the type of shade by observing the space at different times of the day through the seasons, as it is seldom constant.
+First, you need to determine the type of shade by observing the space at different times of the day through the seasons, as it is seldom constant and is a crucial part of every successful garden design.
+It will also vary in different parts of the garden.
 Your shade garden may be in:

 Dry areas in a shade garden tend to be under large trees that have shallow roots, or against walls that face away from the wind and therefore are sheltered from the rain; this is particularly so if your soil is shallow, sandy or chalky.